 - Faceless Goons/ Gratuitous Ninja: Several levels feature mercenaries and terrorists in black balaclavas and matching ninja gear, even in broad daylight.

-- Firing One-Handed: Played straight in the PlayStation version.
-With only a couple exceptions, Bond holds and fires all of his weaponry using only one hand - even larger weapons like machine guns, shotguns, and yes, even the sniper rifle.
-Justified because of the PlayStation's lower processing power compared to the N64.
+- Firing One-Handed: Played straight in the PlayStation version, due to the PS1's lower processing power compared to the N64.
+With only a couple exceptions, Bond holds, fires, and even reloads all of his weaponry without ever showing his left hand - this also applies to larger weapons like machine guns, shotguns, and even the sniper rifle.

-- Speaking of the N64, this trope is fittingly averted with larger weapons in that version, but strangely subverted for smaller weapons.
+- In the N64 version, on the other hand, this trope is averted for larger weapons, but strangely subverted for smaller weapons.
 Even though your first person view shows you holding pistols and such in one hand, seeing your character in the third-person (such as when an opponent sees you in multiplayer) shows that you are really holding them with both hands.